About Jackson College

 Jackson College has a $5 admission charge per person for all home regular season volleyball, and basketball (men’s and women’s) contests.
 Students from Jackson College are free with ID.
 Admission for all of the other home athletic events is free.

 Van/Bus Parking Information

 For all athletic events, optional baseball and softball, visiting team vans or buses must park in the parking lot beside the Victor Cruiss Fieldhouse.

 For baseball and softball, the visiting team buses may choose to park in the gravel lot across from the main parking lot.
-Fans may choose to park in the gravel parking lot.
+Spectators may choose to park in the lot also.